trophicnexus/trophicnexus.github.io/README.md

 The site will be available at http://localhost:4000.

 ## Production Deployment

+To deploy the site to GitHub Pages, follow these steps:

+1. Build the site:
+    ```bash
+    bundle exec jekyll build
+    ```
+2. Push the changes to the `main` branch:
+    ```bash
+    git add .
+    git commit -m "Commit message"
+    git push origin main
+    ```
+The site will be available at https://trophicnexus.com.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.